 Defining Pain and Suffering

 Judges do not provide juries with much guidance for gauging how to quantify pain and suffering in a personal injury lawsuit.
-There is no pain and suffering value chart available to determine how much compensation should be awarded.
+There is value chart available to determine how much compensation should be awarded.
 Sadly, some judges merely instruct the jury to use good sense to determine the amount of compensation that should be provided to the victim.

 In some situations, a multiplier is used in which the value of pain and suffering is a multiple of the injured party’s aggregate medical expenses and lost earnings.
 This multiplier is typically in the range of 1.5 to 4.
 In other words, pain and suffering is upwards of four times the value of the medical bills and lost earnings.
 However, this multiplier is typically limited to minor injury cases.